slaclab/lume-ace3p/README.md

   }
 }
 ```
-The boundary condition and surface material numbers correspond to the "sideset" flags defined in a Cubit journal. **The filename of the mesh must match the name used in the corresponding Cubit journal file "export" command (with the .ncdf extension since the .gen extension gets converted automatically)!**
+The boundary condition and surface material numbers correspond to the "sideset" flags defined in a Cubit journal.

+**Note: make sure the filename of the mesh matches the name used in the corresponding Cubit journal file "export" command (with the .ncdf extension since the .gen extension gets converted automatically)!**

 For more information on configuring ACE3P input files, see the [ACE3P tutorials](https://confluence.slac.stanford.edu/display/AdvComp/Materials+for+CW23).